bnitsan/PaperTweet/README.md

 I am guessing that the number of examples could increase by a factor of 2-5.

-### Required packages
+### Required packages <!-- omit in toc -->

 In order to run a Twitter scan: tweepy (updated to support Twitter API v2), urlexpander.

-### Initial data evaluation
+### Initial data evaluation <!-- omit in toc -->

 We perform an exploratory data analysis in ```EDA.ipynb```, looking for general statistical properties of the data and setting it up in a single file ```data/full_data.csv```.

 ## Generative model

-We attempt to use the above dataset in a straightforward supervised learning approach -- taking the abstract as input, generating a "tweet" as output, in a sort-of abstractive summarization task.
+We attempt to use the above dataset in a straightforward supervised learning approach - taking the abstract as input, generating a "tweet" as output, in a sort-of abstractive summarization task.
 We adopt a pre-trained Transformer: T5-base model (though it is easy to shift to larger models, including BART and PEGASUS, with sufficient resources).